 - Developed updated fact sheets, a consumer guide, and other tools and materials on nursing home quality and dignity standards to reflect the new regulations, which were posted on LTCCC’s website, redesigned specifically for showcasing these materials, and disseminated widely through regular mail, e-mail alerts, and social media.

-Through this project, nursing home residents and their families across the State have strengthened their abilities to apply these new mechanisms and protections to their own health and wellbeing.
+Local LTCOPs and other organizations working with seniors continue to use the materials and resources developed by LTCCC to educate consumers and families in their communities—and the number of stakeholders accessing information and advocacy materials from LTCCC continues to grow.
+Through these efforts, nursing home residents and their families across the State have strengthened their abilities to apply these new mechanisms and protections to their own health and wellbeing.

 Co-Funding and Additional Funds Leveraged: N/A